PiotrSwietek/MC-Guys/Portfolios/Denis Sivak/portfolio.md

 ## OpenHAB
 We tried to get OpenHAB running.
 Unfortunately, we had some problems on our machines which cost too much time, so we didn't finish the OpenHAB stuff in time.

+## Lecture reflection
+What I hated in this lecture was that I had to argue against H&B automation in the discussion round.
+It's really hard to make something look bad if you actually don't think so.
+Sometimes I felt kinda stupid because I had to come up with arguments that don't really make sense just to satisfy the discussion.
+Overall I think it was quite fun for everybody to see different viewpoints on the topic and how everything has it's pros and cons.

 # Lecture 5 (10.04.2018)

 ## KNX eCampus